Forty Martyrs of England and Wales: Background

 The first wave of executions came with the reign of King Henry VIII and involved persons who did not support the 1534 Act of Supremacy and dissolution of the monasteries.
 Carthusian John Houghton and Bridgettine Richard Reynolds died at this time.

 In 1570 Pope Pius V, in support of various rebellions in England and Ireland, excommunicated Queen Elizabeth, absolving her Catholic subjects of their allegiance to her.
-The crown responded with more rigorous enforcement of various penal laws already enacted and passed new ones.
-13 Eliz. c.1 made it high treason to affirm that the queen ought not to enjoy the Crown, or to declare her to be a heretic.
-"An act against Jesuits, seminary priests, and such other like disobedient persons", (27 Eliz.1, c.
-2), the statute under which most of the English martyrs suffered, made it high treason for any Jesuit or any seminary priest to be in England at all, and a felony for any person to harbor or aid them.
+The Crown responded with more rigorous enforcement of various penal laws already enacted and passed new ones.
+The Treason Act 1571 made it high treason to affirm that the queen ought not to enjoy the Crown, or to declare her to be a heretic.
+The Jesuits, etc. Act 1584, the statute under which most of the English martyrs suffered, made it high treason for any Jesuit or any seminary priest to be in England at all, and a felony for any person to harbour or aid them.
 All but six of the forty had been hanged, drawn and quartered, many of them at Tyburn.